webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 Next we create a command encoder.
 A command encoder is used to create a command buffer.
 We use it to encode commands and then "submit" the command buffer it created to have the commands executed.

+We then use the command encoder to create a render pass encoder by calling `beginRenderPass`.
+A render pass encoder is a specific encoder for creating commands related to rendering.
+We pass it our `renderPassDescriptor` to tell it which texture we want to render to.

 We encode the command, `setPipeline`, to set our pipeline and then tell it to execute our vertex shader 3 times by calling `draw` with 3.
 By default, every 3